derrickappah/Coin-flip/README.md

 Contributions are welcome!
 Please submit a pull request or open an issue on the repository for bug reports, feature requests, or improvements.

 ## Contact
-For questions or feedback, contact [Your Name or Email] or open an issue on the repository.
+For questions or feedback, contact [derrick.appah.dev@gmail.com] or open an issue on the repository.

 ---